Teaware Explained: A Practical Guide to Individual Teapots and Tea Tools

 2. Teapots as the Core of Teaware

 The teapot is central among all teaware.
 It affects heat retention, brewing speed, aroma, and flavor.
 Common types include ceramic, porcelain, glass with infusers, cast iron, and clay teapots.
 Each design serves specific brewing goals.
-For those who appreciate fine porcelain, Dehua white porcelain teapots combine elegance with durability for daily use and display.
+For those who appreciate fine porcelain, Complete Tea Sets Collection combines elegance with practicality for daily use and display.
+Explore the collection to understand how teaware works together as a complete system and compare different setups.

 3. Teaware Materials and How They Affect Tea